vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 There are a few things that you'll need before you install the Tanzu Application Platform:

 * **Hardware**: A computer with a modern Intel i7 or AMD Ryzen 7 processor (or better).
 You'll need 8 threads, 16 GB of RAM, and 40 GB of free disk space.
 ARM based architectures like Apple M1 aren't yet supported.
-* **Operating System**: Windows 11 Pro, Enterprise, or Education, or MacOS, or Fedora 35.
+* **Operating System**: Windows 11 Pro, Enterprise, or Education, or MacOS, or Ubuntu 20.04 LTS, or Fedora 35.
 You'll also need administrator access to this system.
 * **Software**: [Minikube v1.25][minikube] (a laptop friendly version of Kubernetes), [Kubectl v1.23][kubectl] (the command-line tool used to work with Kubernetes).
 * **Online Accounts**: You’ll need a username and password for [Docker Hub][dockerhub] and a username and password for the [Tanzu Network][tanzunet] (registration for both is free).
 * **Network**: An internet connection capable of at least 30 Mb/s download and 10 Mb/s upload.